 - Daily leadership and communication.
 We have set up a crisis communication team that is led by Solita’s CEO Jari Niska, which has been in effect since February 25th.
 The team reviews the latest developments daily, decides on the needed actions and communicates to Solita’s employees and partners frequently.

 - Remote work.
 The Solita teams have been advised to work remotely and all meetings are held virtually, if possible.
-We are encouraging people to optimize their working conditions in remote offices by e.g. borrowing monitors and chairs from our offices.
-In addition, we recommend our crew to apply social distancing by minimising their social contacts and avoiding public transportation, when possible.
+We are encouraging people to optimise their working conditions in remote offices by e.g. borrowing monitors and chairs from our offices.
+In addition, we recommend our crew to apply physical distancing by e.g. avoiding large crowds and public transportation, when possible.
 We have also established a discussion forum for remote working best practices.

 - Avoiding events.
 We have asked our people to avoid travelling and postpone conference and customer work related traveling and opt for video conferencing when possible.
-We have advised people to avoid taking part in large events.
-We have banned organising physical events of 15 people or more.
+Our people are advised to avoid taking part in large events.
+We have ceased organising physical events.
 Instead, we have provided people with instructions of how to organise workshops or similar digitally, and added remote access option to all meetings.

 - Avoiding travelling.
 We are advising our people to currently avoid business travel and recommend avoiding leisure travel as well.
-Solitans have been been advised to work remotely from home if they have been travelling in the most infected areas earlier.
+Earlier, Solitans were advised to work remotely from home if they had been travelling in the most infected areas.